balazsadam/chef-git-dwk/README.md

 Third step:
 ===========

-Include my recipe and add this to your recipe:
+Include my recipe and add this snippet to your recipe:

 ```
 gitdeploy <repository> do